Assignment at the Frontier: Identifying the Frontier Structural Function and Bounding Mean Deviations

 Abstract:

-This paper analyzes a model in which an outcome equals a frontier function of inputs minus a nonnegative unobserved deviation.
-Inputs may be endogenous (statistically dependent on the deviation).
-If zero lies in the support of the deviation given inputs -- an assumption we term assignment at the frontier -- then the frontier is identified by the supremum of the outcome at those inputs, obviating the need for instrumental variables.
-We then consider estimation of the frontier in the presence of random error that is mean-independent of inputs but may be heteroskedastic.
-Finally, we derive a lower bound on the mean deviation, using only variance and skewness, that is robust to a scarcity of data near the frontier.
-We apply our methods to estimate a firm-level frontier production function and mean inefficiency.
+This paper analyzes a model in which an outcome equals a frontier function of observed variables minus a nonnegative unobserved deviation.
+The observables may be endogenous (statistically dependent on the deviation).
+If zero lies in the support of the deviation given the observables -- an assumption we term assignment at the frontier -- then the frontier is identified by the supremum of the outcome given those variables, obviating the need for instruments.
+We then consider estimation with random error that is mean-independent of the observables.
+Motivated by the assignment at the frontier assumption, we regularize estimation by requiring the fitted distribution of the deviation to maintain a minimum probability mass in a neighborhood of zero.
+Finally, we derive a lower bound on mean deviation, using only variance and skewness, that is robust to scarcity of data near the frontier.
+We apply our methods to estimate a frontier production function and mean inefficiency.

 New Economics Papers: this item is included in nep-ecm and nep-eff